-Unfortunately, this convenient use of full frame reference images became unsuitable for post-SM4 subarray science images because the two-dimensional bias gradients imposed by the DSI (see Section 4.2.1) are dependent on the timing patterns used to read out the CCD.
-The bias gradients seen in the standard 512 × 512 and 1024 × 1024 subarray images are significantly different from the gradients seen in the full-quadrant and full frame readout modes.
+Unfortunately, this convenient use of full-frame superbiases became unsuitable for post-SM4 subarray science images because the two-dimensional bias gradients imposed by the DSI (see Section 4.2.1) are dependent on the timing patterns used to read out the CCD.
+The bias gradients seen in the standard 512 × 512 and 1024 × 1024 subarray images are significantly different from the gradients seen in the full-quadrant and full-frame readout modes.

-For the post-SM4 Cycles 17–23, subarray bias reference images have been obtained depending on the number and nature of the science programs that use subarrays during any given cycle:
+For the post-SM4 Cycles 17–23, subarray bias reference images were obtained based on the number and nature of the science programs that planned to use subarrays during any given cycle:

-- For GO programs (with well-defined scheduling windows) the subarray bias reference frames are inserted directly into the GO proposal and linked to the science visits so that they are obtained within two weeks of the science exposures.
+- For GO programs (with well-defined scheduling windows) the subarray bias reference frames were inserted directly into the GO proposal and linked to the science visits so that they were obtained within two weeks of the science exposures.

-- For SNAP programs (with no scheduling windows) subarray bias reference files are created at bi-weekly intervals, as is done for the full frame biases in the Daily Monitor calibration program.
+- For SNAP programs (with no scheduling windows) subarray superbiases were created at bi-weekly intervals.

 - User-defined subarrays are no longer supported.